GinoongFlores/Crossations/README.md

 # Crossations
-Website for our Startup I.T company, Crossations Inc.
+A product Website for our Startup I.T company, Crossations Inc. In fulfillment for our Technopreneurship Business Plan.